This post may contain affiliate links. Read the full disclosure here.

-The postpartum recovery period is a delicate time where both mama and baby need to be properly nourished.
-Time for healing is so important, and thanks to Mother Nature, there are some very powerful foods that can give your body the nutrients it needs to put itself back together.
-I don’t have these in a particular order, because they each offer different healing compounds.
-If you want the complete list of the 20 most healing foods for postpartum mamas, check out my program.
-I dive into everything postpartum healing, show you the RIGHT way to strengthen your pelvic floor (I learned I was not doing Kegels correctly in physical therapy!), how to workout to increase your strength, what to eat and more.
-Seriously, I needed this after my first and second baby, so I made it for you.
+The postpartum recovery period is a delicate time when mama and baby must be properly nourished.
+Time for healing is so important, and thanks to Mother Nature, some very powerful foods can give your body the nutrients it needs to put itself back together.
+I don’t have these in a particular order because they each offer different healing compounds.
+If you want the list of the 20 most healing foods for postpartum mamas, check out my program.
+I dive into everything postpartum healing, show you the RIGHT way to strengthen your pelvic floor (I learned I was not doing Kegels correctly in physical therapy!), how to work out to increase your strength, what to eat, and more.
+I needed this after my first and second babies, so I made it for you.
 See my video and more details here.

 The 5 Most Powerful Foods for Postpartum Recovery: